EB1 Multinational Manager/Executive Green Card via an L1A Intracompany Transfer Visa

 In its recent Policy Memorandum issued on March 19, 2018, USCIS states that for the one-in-three employment requirement, it only looks at the three years immediately preceding the EB-1C petition.
 A period of employment with a different U.S. employer would not automatically disqualify a beneficiary.
 However, a break in qualifying employment longer than two years will interrupt a beneficiary’s continuity of employment with the petitioner’s multinational organization.
 Such breaks may include, but are not limited to, intervening employment with a non-qualifying U.S. employer or periods of stay in a nonimmigrant status without work authorization.

-Please consult Syed Law Firm on issues related to L-1A or EB-1C petitions.
+Please consult Offit Kurman on issues related to L-1A or EB-1C petitions.

 8 C.F.R. § 214.2(l)(1)(ii)(A).